 CompTIA’s Job Seeker Trends provides insights into the desired career pathways of job seekers and the strategies they use to advance to the next stage of their career journey.
-This wave of research was conducted during June 2022.
+This wave of research was conducted during May-June 2023.
 A total of 1,000 U.S. job seekers participated in the study.

-Real and perceived barriers remain a concern for segments job seekers that mistakenly believe a tech job is out of reach.
-A net 55% of job seekers report say some facet of the confidence gap is definitely or probably a factor in discouraging segments of individuals from considering and pursuing a tech job role.
+Real and perceived barriers remain a concern for segments of job seekers that mistakenly believe a tech job is out of reach.
+A net 57% of job seekers report some facet of the confidence gap is definitely or probably a factor in discouraging segments of individuals from considering and pursuing a tech job role.

 Read more about IT Workforce.